Saturday, May 15, 2021

 The day you've been waiting for is here!
 Today—Saturday, May 15, 2021—Mills College celebrates our incredible, unstoppable Class of 2021 with a virtual Commencement ceremony followed by an in-person campus drive-thru event.
 Due to the ongoing COVID-19 pandemic, these ceremonies are replacing our traditional in-person Commencement gathering.
 The 2021 Commencement ceremony will be streamed on our virtual Commencement broadcast web page.

-The 130th Commencement at Mills College will be held on Saturday, May 12, 2018.
-With this ceremony the College recognizes the achievements of its students and confers upon them the rights, privileges, and responsibilities of a Mills degree.
+At our 133rd Commencement, the College recognizes the achievements of our students and confers upon them the rights, privileges, and responsibilities of a Mills degree.
 The dignity and customs of this historic ceremony are rooted in medieval times, when colleges and universities developed methods and standards for marking progress in knowledge and professionalism.

 In keeping with this tradition, the virtual Mills Commencement ceremony will begin streaming promptly at 9:45 am Pacific and end at approximately 12:00 pm.
 Addressing the Class of 2021 will be President Elizabeth L. Hillman, Chair of the Board of Trustees Katie Sanborn ’83, Provost and Dean of the Faculty Chinyere Oparah, and this year's Commencement speaker, Alicia Garza.